 This is another deceptively difficult hamstring exercise which looks easy at first glance.
 However, with this one, it is important to judge muscle soreness the next day before overdoing this one.
 It works the hamstring muscles in a very stretched position, particularly the muscle fibers nearer the buttocks.

 The athlete places on foot in front of the other and bends down to pick up the medicine ball.
 They then repeat the movement to put the ball back down.
 Repeat this 5 to 10 times.

 A basic lunge is performed while holding a ball to aid balance.
 This exercise strengthens the glutes, hamstring muscles and quadriceps muscles.
 The athlete stands with the injured leg a wide stance in front of the other.
 Holding a medicine ball close to the chest the weight is shifted onto the front leg and back knee bent dropping it down to the floor.

-Another deceptively difficult exercise which looks easy but checking the level of muscle soreness the next day is important before doing to many of these is important.
+Another deceptively difficult exercise which looks easy but checking the level of muscle soreness the next day is important before doing too many of these is important.
 This exercise is a more advanced version of the single leg ball pick up and works the lower back and hamstring muscles eccentrically, especially the fibers towards the top of the thigh.
 The athlete bends forwards at the waist keeping the back straight.
 This also works the hamstrings as they stretch.

 Norwegian leg curl

 One of the most advanced hamstring exercises.
 The athlete kneels down while the therapist holds the ankles.
-They then slowly lean forwards as far as they can under control using the hamstrings to resist the forwards movement.
+They then slowly lean forwards as far as they can under control using the hamstrings to resist the forward's movement.
 A super advanced version of this is to use the hamstrings to curl back up again.